Wolverhampton: Government

 The vast majority of Wolverhampton is governed locally by City of Wolverhampton Council, although some smaller parts of the urban area are governed by South Staffordshire District Council.

-The area administered by the City Council is represented in the national United Kingdom parliament by three MPs representing Wolverhampton West, Wolverhampton South East and Wolverhampton North East constituencies, with the areas administered by South Staffordshire District Council being represented by South Staffordshire constituency.
-The entire city was part of the West Midlands constituency of the European Parliament.
+The area administered by the city council is represented in the national United Kingdom parliament by three MPs in three constituencies: Wolverhampton West, Wolverhampton South East and Wolverhampton North East; those administered by South Staffordshire District Council are:South Staffordshire constituency.